cheeyeo/neural-machine-translation/README.md

 The validation loss is slightly higher at `0.80123`.

-The training logs indicate that training stopped at

 The BLEU scores are slightly lower compared to section 5.7:
 ```
 BLEU-1: 0.6289